“There's a destiny in those two, but let’s test the extent of their fortune.”

 You're no longer just an observer, boy ...

 "It's your time now, and things can fall into place if you let them," Artemus said.
 "You can become what I failed to."

-The young incarnations of Fenlow Thean, Gabriel Foy, and even Artemus Ward looked up at the approaching commotion, but strangely, Ailmar Duchyene did not.
+The young incarnations of Fenlow Thean, Gabriel Foy, and even Artemus Ward looked up at the approaching commotion, but strangely, Ailmar Duchenne did not.
 He locked stares with Jace instead, and there in that moment, Jace thought he saw Cedwyn Knight in his eyes.

 "Reach for the ankle," Ailmar said, but the sound of his voice was distorted, his movements having become sluggish with the rest of the valley around them.
 "He can't attack you if you're touching him."

-Then the vibrant concussion of pure white blinded him, enveloping him in a blanket of bleached vision and absolute silence.
-When it waned, Jace found himself on the balcony attached to his room, the vibrant flash that consumed his every sense merging with the lighthouse shining in his face.
+Then the vibrant concussion of pure crimson blinded him, enveloping him in a blanket of bleached vision and absolute silence.
+The red light made a gradual, smooth transition to white.
+When it waned, Jace found himself on the balcony attached to his room, the shimmering white that consumed his every sense merging with the lighthouse shining in his face.